Things you need to know

 - WHEN YOU ARRIVE

-You need to have your tickets with you or collect them from Box Office.
-You will need your ticket to get into the auditorium and to get up to the Circle (level 2) and Lillian Baylis Circle (level 3) if that is where you are seated.
-If you lose your ticket, our Box Office staff can help by printing a new one.
+for your comfort and security, you may have your bag checked.
+We appreciate your patience and understanding while these are taking place.
+You need to have your e-tickets with you, downloaded to your phone.
+You will need your e-ticket to get into the auditorium and to get up to the Dress Circle (level 1) and Baylis Circle (level 2) if that is where you are seated.
+If you lose or delete your e-ticket, our Box Office staff can help.

 - THE BOX OFFICE

 is in the foyer and can be seen directly in front of you from either entrance.

 - SAT IN THE STALLS?

 the Stalls are wheelchair accessible and can be entered from the inner foyer near to the Box Office.
 Have your e-ticket ready to show on entry to the auditorium.

 - WHAT ARE STAGE STALLS?

 stage stalls seating is available for both Lungs and A Christmas Carol – for these productions the stage is positioned in the centre of the auditorium surrounded by the audience.
 By sitting in the stage stalls, you’ll be sat on the opposite side of the stage to usual, getting a unique and close up view of the stage, and you’ll be able to view the rest of the auditorium – making these some of the best seats in the house.